vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 1. The JSon string is stored in a variable with three placeholders within the string.
 They all begin with a @ character to make it easier to identify.
 2. The placeholders are relaced with the actual values that come from the three input controls of the screen.
 3. This is the actual HTTP call.
 It's a POST call according to the documentation.
 We need to add two headers to make it work.
 The first header 'Authorization'.
 Here we submit he value 'Bearer <mytoken>'.
 The second header is the content type.
-We set it to 'application/json', otherwise Hubspot doesn't understand what to do with the string in the HTTP body.
+We set it to 'application/json', otherwise HubSpot doesn't understand what to do with the string in the HTTP body.

 If this would not be a simple example, we would have to interpret the return message for any errors.
 For keep it simple we don't do this here but just write the response to the log.